Galarius/SlidingSelector/ReadMe.md

 ## License

-1. `GSSlidingSelector` is released under the MIT license.
-See [LICENSE](https://github.com/galarius/GSSlidingSelector/blob/master/LICENSE) for details.
+1. `SlidingSelector` is released under the MIT license.
+See [LICENSE](https://github.com/galarius/SlidingSelector/blob/master/LICENSE) for details.

 2. Images of planets surfaces are provided on the terms of personal, non commercial use by `bytecodeminer` from [alphacoders.com](https://wall.alphacoders.com/big.php?i=725422).